Memories (Maroon 5 song): Live performances

-On October 6, 2019, Maroon 5 performed "Memories" for the first time on The Ellen DeGeneres Show, which aired on October 7.
-The following day, band members Levine and Valentine performed an acoustic version of the song on The Howard Stern Show.
-In December 2019, the band played the song on Red Pill Blues Tour, during the last shows in Doha and Las Vegas.
+Maroon 5 started performing "Memories" on the October 7, 2019, episode on The Ellen DeGeneres Show.
+Band members Levine and Valentine performed an acoustic version of the song on The Howard Stern Show.
+In December 2019, the band played the song on Red Pill Blues Tour, during the last remaining shows in Doha and Las Vegas.
 On February 1, 2020, Maroon 5 performed the song at the Bud Light Super Bowl Music Fest, a pre-show for Super Bowl LIV in Miami and made a tribute to Kobe Bryant, with his daughter Gianna and seven other victims of the Calabasas helicopter crash.
 During the COVID-19 pandemic, the band performed in isolation with a remote version of the song for the at home edition of The Tonight Show Starring Jimmy Fallon on May 12, 2020, with Levine dedicated to Bryant.

 In June 2021, Maroon 5 played the song on Today, to promote the album Jordi.
-In September 2021, the band performed "Memories" at BB&T Pavilion in Camden, New Jersey for the CNN television special Shine a Light: A Tribute to the Families of 9/11, to commemorate with the 20th anniversary of September 11 attacks in New York City.
+In September 2021, the band performed "Memories" at BB&T Pavilion in Camden, New Jersey for the CNN television special Shine a Light: A Tribute to the Families of 9/11, to commemorate with the 20th anniversary of the September 11, 2001 attacks in New York City.
 On January 26, 2024, Maroon 5 performed the song with French cellist Gautier Capuçon at the Le Gala des Pièces Jaunes charity event organized by the First Lady of France, Brigitte Macron, in Paris.
+In July 2026, Maroon 5 played the song and serving as headliner for the 2026 BST Hyde Park concert at Hyde Park, London, with the performance also served as a tribute to Jordan Feldstein.

-The band also performed "Memories" for their residency titled Maroon 5: The Las Vegas Residency.
+The band also performed "Memories" for their residency titled Maroon 5: The Las Vegas Residency, and the Love Is Like Tour, with the latter where the band offers fans to share photos of themselves putting in front of a big screen while performing the song on tour.

 Usage in media

 The song plays at the beginning of the trailer for Disney's The One and Only Ivan (2020) and during the final scene of Sony Pictures' Venom: The Last Dance (2024).
+"Memories" was appeared in the 2024 short film American Cancer Story from Brazilian filmmaker José Padilha and composed by the band's guitarist James Valentine, to commemorate for the 25th anniversary of the Columbine High School massacre.